openhab/org.openhab.binding.zwave/doc/qubino/zmnhvd_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Sensor (general)

 The ```sensor_general``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.